Some explicit results on the sum of a prime and an almost prime

-To bound $S(A,P(z))$ from below, we generalise Theorem 43 of \cite{BJV22}.
+To bound $S(A,P(z))$ from below, we generalise Theorem 44 of \cite{BJV22}.
 This is done by parameterising\footnote{To avoid confusion with notation, we remark that $\alpha_1$ means something different in \cite{BJV22}.
 Namely, it corresponds to our variable $\alpha$.} $\alpha_1$, $\alpha_2$, $Y_0$ and $M$ and making some other small changes.
 Similar to \cite{BJV22}, the method will be to pick suitable values of the parameters $\alpha_1$, $\alpha_2$, $Y_0$, $\delta$, $\alpha$, $M$ and $X_2$ so that $S(A,P(z))>0$ for all even $N\geq X_2$.

 We first provide a modification of \cite[Lemma 43]{BJV22}, which will be used in the proof of Theorem \ref{theo:S>1} below.